zhilyaev/werf/docs/pages/configuration/introduction.md

 </div>
 </div>

-> If there are templates with the same name werf will use template defined in _werf.yaml_ or the latest described in _templates files_
+> If there are templates with the same name, werf will use template defined in the _werf.yaml_ or the most recent template described in _templates files_

-If need to use the whole _template file_, use template file path relative to _.werf_ directory as a template name in [include](#include) function.
+If you need to use the whole _template file_, the template file path must be specified relative to the _.werf_ directory as a template name in the [include](#include) function.

 <div class="details active">
 <a href="javascript:void(0)" class="details__summary">werf.yaml</a>